-10 Questions With… Rafael de Cárdenas
+10 Questions and Answers With… Rafael de Cárdenas

 The designer-curated auction is starting to be a thing.
 Note the recent “style sale” by Adam Blackman and David Cruz of Blackman Cruz at Wright, unique in its thoughtful mix of design styles and materials and blatant disregard for any theme related to era or estate.
 Now, Rafael de Cárdenas, founder of design firm Rafael de Cárdenas / Architecture at Large, has launched “Rafael de Cárdenas: Through Thick and Thin,” a Paddle8 online sale of dozens of works from de Cárdenas’s own collection combined with items by the likes of Philippe Starck, Ettore Sottsass, Enzo Mari, Paul Rudolph, Hans Agne Jakobsson, Ico Parisi, and Shiro Kuramata—all of whom have been featured in de Cárdenas’s interiors.
 Punches of bold colors, geometric forms, and black-and-white contrasts stand out, while the title “Through Thick and Thin” references de Cárdenas’s juxtaposition of fragile and dense proportions and materials.
 Bidding will be run on Paddle8.com from May 12 to May 26.